mrpaulphan/idm100/assignments/04_assignment.md

 - Points to consider during your presentation

 ## Submitting Work
-Submit your site inspiration presentation + a link (clickable) to your registered domain (Drop link in the comment section) via blackboard.

 You will upload your primary asset file, preferably a MS PowerPoint file, to BBLearn prior to the assignment due date/time.
 If you need to upload more than one file, please zip the file and upload one file.
 Your file name should follow `idm100-hwk04s-[Drexel Username].[File Extension]` naming convention (`idm100-hwk04s-pp455.zip`).